 At the end of your meeting, we will agree a number of actions or achievable goals.
 This might be to do some more research around a theme, to attend a careers workshop or take the leap and make a job application.

-After you meeting
+After your meeting

 Keep your actions or goals somewhere you can see them!
 You don’t need to do them all straight away but set yourself a plan and a deadline date (as you would when preparing for an assignment).

 Once you have completed these you can book back in and meet with us again – you have unlimited meetings however we do want to see some work in between meetings!
-Our staff are trained to advise all students however we understand you might want to follow up and re-book with the same advisor.
-You can do this by selecting a meeting with them via the website, or by emailing firstname.lastname@example.org and we will try to accommodate based on availability.
+Our staff are trained to advise all students, however, we understand you might want to follow up and re-book with the same advisor.
+You can do this by selecting a meeting with them via the website, or by emailing email@example.com and we will try to accommodate based on availability.

 Our team provides impartial advice so feel free to ask us any questions you may have.

-Cancelling or rearranging a careers meeting
+Cancelling or rearranging a careers meetings

 You can arrange another meeting either online or by using the contact details listed above.
 Please note: if you miss a careers meeting without cancelling you may have to wait an extended time to be able to re-book.